xmsb30/b30-buildinblocs-june-2025/README.md

 # b30-buildinblocs-june-2025
 ```
-Please use Python 3.11 on Visual Studio Code.
+Only use Python 3.10 or 3.11 on Visual Studio Code.
 You need to install the following modules:
     tensorflow-cpu==2.15.0, opencv-python, pyautogui, numpy, matplotlib, Pillow